xiaoyunyang/slack-karma-bot/README.md

 })
 ```

+You need both the `token` and `signingSecret` before the bot can do anything.

+What the environmental variables mean:

 * `SLACK_BOT_TOKEN` is the bot token you can retrieve from the OAuth & Permissions tab [https://api.slack.com/apps/`{APP_ID}`/oauth](https://api.slack.com/apps/{APP_ID}/oauth)
 * `SLACK_SIGNING_SECRET` is the signing secret that allows the Karma Bot App to verify that incoming requests are coming from Slack.
 You can retrieve from the App Credentials section of [https://api.slack.com/apps/`{APP_ID}`](https://api.slack.com/apps/{APP_ID})
 * `SCORE_MAP_STORE_CHANNEL_ID` is the private channel where you are storing the karma scores.
 To get the channel id, right click the channel and select "View channel details".